 As technological advances are happening for every industry, the need to keep up is essential.
 This is the same within and maybe even more so for the healthcare industry.
 We’ve all heard news reports about a new technique practiced in an operating room, or a new device that helps to take precise images of the body.
 But, that isn’t where the true power of technology is being felt in healthcare; behind the scenes lies the power of information.
-Specifically Big Data in healthcare.
+Specifically Big Data Healthcare.

 Big Data is a term that has been around for a couple of decades but has more recently come into its own.
 Initially Big Data was described as a large amount of data – whether structured, semi-structured or unstructured – that could be mined for information.
 As you might guess, this is quite ambiguous and highly interpretive.
-Questions arise like:
+Questions arose like:

 - How much data is considered Big Data?

 - What is considered structured, semi or unstructured data?

 - What kind of information is produced?

 Over time, more details have been nailed down, especially in relation to Big Data Healthcare.
 The terms that best describe what is going on are:

 Volume – sometimes in the realm of peta- and exabytes

 Velocity – fast and furious

 Veracity – ability to be accurate and verifiable